Memories from Bosnia

 On two occasions back in early 2000 I visited Bosnia & Herzegovina – once for work, to Sarajevo, and then the other for a week ski holiday over New Year to Jahorina, one of the two major ski mountain resorts over Sarajevo.

 People still to this day turn their noses up when I tell them, just like they used to turn their noses up in 1999 when I said I was going to Croatia.

 The Bosnian war is now over a quarter of a century ago.

 There is so much I remember about Sarajevo – a city that is both uplifting but with the echos of war never far.
 There are so many stories of those desperate times yet somehow Sarajevo gets under your skin as a place of profound beauty and one that grabs you and gives you hope that even in the darkest of times, there is light.

-The story, above all others, that resonates with me to this day, is the one about the shelling of the National Library on August the 25th and 26th 1992.
+The story, above all others, that resonates with me to this day, is the one about the shelling of the National Library on August 25th and 26th 1992.
 In that moment over 3 million books and countless rare artefacts were destroyed.
-Without doubt a huge part of the countries cultural identity was lost in those moments.
-Thankfully today that beautiful building has been restored but of course so much was lost and with it just memories remain.
+Without a doubt, a huge part of the country’s cultural identity was lost in those moments.
+Thankfully today that beautiful building has been restored but of course, so much was lost and with it, just memories remain.

 Today we are facing our own “invisible” war with so many of us having sleepless nights as we battle the effects of Covid in our lives.